Our Verdict

 Crash Testing

-The higher-than-average crash test analysis results are the primary reason we like this seat despite the largely below-average performance in the other metrics.
+The higher-than-average crash test analysis results are the primary reason we like this seat.

 With lower head (HIC) and chest sensor results than most other seats (lower is better), it is hard to argue with the potential safety of this inexpensive seat.
 This Graco has one of the group's lowest chest clip sensor results, giving it an initial edge over the competition.
 Combined with the impressively low HIC sensor result, it is easy to see how it became one of the top scorers in our analysis.
 All of the car seats in this review are considered safe and meet the federal guidelines for crash testing.
 We ran our test a little faster and used a sled that more closely mimics modern vehicles.
 Given the more stressful testing, we think the impressive results for this seat indicate it potentially offers an additional margin of protection over the average infant car seat.
 Given that it has one of the lowest prices in the group, we find the results even more impressive.